 Coastal Habitat Certification workshops are designed to help you:

 Our workshop schedule, including field trips, is posted on the website.
 Coastal Habitat Certification workshops and some field trips are open to the general public but certification is only available to Coastal WildScapes members.

-This program is currently ON HOLD.
-All information can still be used to self-evaluate your own property.
+This program has been discontinued.
+However, all information can still be used to self-evaluate your own property.
 Enjoy!